These wedding photo tips are the culmination of my experience as a wedding photographer, shooting weddings all over the world.

 It's important to tell the whole story of their day, but you can do this without being there for every minute!

+Get a CRM before you get too busy If you're decent with the camera and you're marketing yourself properly (check More Brides for the methods that have brought me the most success), the first few weddings you're shooting should lead to a rapidly accumulating snowball of wedding enquiries.
 The first wedding I shot was published by a handful of popular wedding blogs, which led to my next couple of weddings being booked.
 However, I made the mistake of trying to use a clunky Excel sheet to manage my bookings ... no matter how few weddings you've booked, I recommend you invest in Client Relationship Management software ... before things get busy.

 You can use the calm before the storm to find the right CMS (I recommend Studio Ninja), then take the time to set it up ready for the deluge of new clients coming in your way.
 Bride's Preparations Ask what's important This follows from my tip about not showing rings on your site if you don't intend to shoot them.